hyweljohnllewellyn/hywelme/_posts/2015-12-17-netgear-arlo-home-security-camera-unboxing-setup.md

 title: Netgear Arlo Home Security Camera Unboxing and Basic Setup
 ---

 ##Some Research

-Following online research of home security camera options, I had narrowed my choices to Nest and Arlo.
+Following online research of home security camera options, I had narrowed my choices to [Nest](https://store.nest.com/uk/product/camera/) and Arlo.
 One thing I had found was that all cameras pretty much seem to require the user to sign up to a subscription cloud service in order to view recorded video.
-These services start from about £8 / month, so this extra cost should be considered when making a decision.
+These services start from  £6.49/ month, so this extra cost should be considered when making a decision.

-As Arlo currently comes with a free basic service, providing 1Gb storage, 10 days history and up to 5 cameras, this was good enough - even though the camera has a higher initial cost.
+As Arlo currently comes with a free basic service, providing 1Gb storage, 7 days history and up to 5 cameras, this was good enough - even though the camera has a higher initial cost.

 Note that the key downsides to Arlo are that there is no microphone or speaker, so you cannot hear or speak - so as a baby or pet monitor, the Arlo may not be the best choice.